Raphael-Boichot/The-TinyGB-Printer/README.md

 - Solder all parts with the minimal clearance possible against the PCB.
 - The TFT display can be mounted on female pin headers at this step but display is fully optional.
 The device works without !
 - Trim and reflow all pins on the back side to get a clean finish.
 I personally trim pins as short as possible before soldering but there is a risk of scratching the solder mask, so be carefull.
+- Clean any flux residues with isopropanol.
+Flux may create parasitic noise between pins.
 - Solder the battery box terminals and stuck the PCB on it with double sided tape for example (or hot glue if you're addicted to hot snot like me).
 - You're ready to print !